oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mining/MinerState.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/mining/MinerState.scala)

-This code defines a trait called `MinerState` which provides a set of methods and variables that are used by the mining process in the Alephium project.
+This code defines a trait called `MinerState` which provides a set of methods and variables that are used by the mining process in the Oxygenium project.
 The trait defines several abstract methods that must be implemented by any class that extends it.
 These methods include `brokerConfig` and `miningConfig`, which are used to provide configuration settings for the mining process.

 The `MinerState` trait also defines several concrete methods that can be used by any class that extends it.
 These methods include `getMiningCount`, which returns the number of mining attempts that have been made for a given chain index, and `isRunning`, which returns a boolean indicating whether mining is currently running for a given chain index.